Hi! My name is Eureka.

 For a class on field methods, I started conducting participant observations and interviews at Chi Hack Night, a weekly civic hack night in downtown Chicago.
 I was interested in learning what motivates people to volunteer their time to solving tough societal problems with tech, as well as how a group of unrelated individuals explore a problem space.
 I was part of the Access to Justice group that is trying to connect disparate resources in the city to help the formerly incarcerated adapt to life outside prison.

-- Working toward proposing my thesis this Summer 2019
+- Working toward proposing my thesis this October 2019

 In high school, I trained in Chinese contemporary dance for 4 years, performing with the Eastern Dancer company in Penang, Malaysia.
-I've also trained in contemporary jazz for 2 years with Van Collins in Chicago and performed in a tribute performance for choreographer Duwane Pendarvis.
-I'm currently working on improving my ballet technique and recently got on to pointe!
+I also trained in contemporary jazz for 2 years with Van Collins in Chicago and performed in a tribute performance for choreographer Duwane Pendarvis.
+I'm currently improving my ballet technique and recently began training en pointe.

 Segal Design Institute